samimaat/MathCAT-in-Finnish/README.md

 Check out [MathCAT's documentation for helping with the translations](https://nsoiffer.github.io/MathCAT/helpers.html).

+## State of the project
+- [ ] Finnish translations for math speech
+- [ ] Finnish translations for math braille
+  - Reguires development of new standards

 ## MathCAT: Math Capable Assistive Technology
 <img src="logo.png" style="position: relative; top: 16px; z-index: -1;">
 is a library that supports conversion of MathML to: